m5p3nc3r/meta-ewaol-machine/README.md

 # Extra machines for [EWAOL](https://gitlab.arm.com/ewaol/meta-ewaol)

+__NOTE, EWAOL Kirkstone has not yet been released, this will not work for you yet__

 This project contains [kas](https://kas.readthedocs.io/en/latest/index.html) configuration to download meta-ewaol and all required layers for multiple machines not supported by the upstream project.